 Save Your Spot!

 Tickets will go on sale for this year’s Family & Professional’s Conference in a few months.
-Plan on joining us Thursday and Friday, November 11-12, 2020 at the Utah Cultural Celebration Center in West Valley, UT.
-This year’s event includes a Gala and a concussion class.
+Plan on joining us October 1-2, 2020.
+This year’s event includes a virtual and face to face event.

 Have a brain injury?
 Need help?